Rabbitminers/Nine-Yards/README.md

 ## Features

-TODO: Waffle about fancy features with some pretty pictures as example
+TODO

 ---

 ## Getting started with Nine Yards

-Nine Yards can be ran in multiple configurations so you'll need to make some choices before getting started.
+Nine Yards can be run in multiple configurations so you'll need to make some choices before getting started.

-If you dont already have an idea of where you can host your own Nine Yards instance look [here](#what-if-i-dont-have-a-server).
+If you don't already have an idea of where you can host your own Nine Yards instance look [here](#what-if-i-dont-have-a-server).

 #### Picking a database

 Nine Yards fully supports both SQLite and Postgres functionality wise you'll see no difference.
-By default SQLite is used for ease of setup but if you are expecting many concurrent users often, or for any other reason you may want to use postgres instead.
+By default SQLite is used for ease of setup but if you are expecting many concurrent users often, or or any other reason, you may want to use postgres instead.

 #### Hosting the site